baidu/ote-stack/README.md

    * Users can configure their own cluster name or add cluster tags to achieve complex cluster management.
    * Used for receiving messages sent by **EdgeTunnel** and forwarding them to **Cluster Selecter** for routing or direct transmission to **ClusterHandler** after processing.
    * Receive messages sent back by **ClusterHandler** or shim (such as changes in sub-cluster, status, etc.) and pass them to the upper cluster through **EdgeTunnel** after processing.
    * Once the connection between the current cluster and the parent cluster is established, the sibling cluster of the parent, the parent cluster of the parent and the sibling cluster of itself will be automatically acquired as the alternative cluster.
-When Disconnected，the alternative one is connected automatically.
+When Disconnected, the alternative one is connected automatically.
 The connection to the central can be quickly restored.
 Meanwhile, it regularly checks whether the previous parent cluster is restored, and once restored, it restores the previous connection topology.
  * **ClusterSelecter**
  > It is used to complete the routing of cluster messages, and it accepts the processing of two kinds of cluster routing rules.
    * If it is a real list of cluster names, it matches the names according to the cluster routing rules and looks for the next hop until it reaches the specified cluster accurately.